Distillation-guided Representation Learning for Unconstrained Gait Recognition: Experiments

-Compared to other methods, our model achieves similar performance on NM and BG compared to Lagrange~\cite{chai2022lagrange} and better performance on CL.
-Overall, our method outperforms Lagrange~\cite{chai2022lagrange}, CSTL~\cite{huang2021context}, and 3DLocal~\cite{huang20213d} by 0.2\%, 0.7\% and 0.5\%, respectively.
-We note that GAR improves overall performance from 91.8\% to 92.6\% compared to the original GaitGL with only an extra 1D convolution to extract ratio information in the test phase.
-GADER even further increases the accuracy to 92.9\% with the help of the gait detector.

-We also evaluate the \textit{verification} performance.
-The TAR(\%) results are shown in Table~\ref{tab:CASIA_veri}.
-Our proposed method outperforms GaitGL and GaitPart by 0.72\% and 3.03\% overall, attaining 80.83\%.
-And our method also achieves the best performance in NM, BG and CL with 91.48\%, 83.07\% and 67.94\%.
-It is noticeable that although the recognition results in NM and BG are likely saturated, there is still room for improvement on the verification task.

-\textbf{Evaluation on BRIAR}~\cite{briar} To demonstrate the superior performance of the proposed methods in the wild, we further evaluate on BRIAR with GaitPart~\cite{fan2020gaitpart} and GaitGL~\cite{lin2021gait}.
-The Rank-1 accuracy is shown in Table~\ref{tab:BRIAR_rank_veri}.
-Our gait recognition model achieves the highest overall recognition performance, reaching 50.37\%, and is 20.6\% and 30.82\% higher than GaitGL and GaitPart.
-It is also higher than GAR by 17.67\%, just showing that it is beneficial to apply the gait detector to eliminate sequences without human movements.
-GAR still leads to better performance than previous arts, indicating that the referred discriminative feature space from RGB and ratio information contribute to a better silhouette feature.
+\textbf{Evaluation on BRIAR}~\cite{briar} To demonstrate the superior performance of the proposed methods in the wild, we evaluate on BRIAR data with GaitSet~\cite{chao2019gaitset}, GaitPart~\cite{fan2020gaitpart}, GaitGL~\cite{lin2021gait} and GaitBase~\cite{fan2023opengait} serving as backbones.
+The Rank-1 accuracies are shown in ~\Cref{tab:BRIAR_rank_veri}.
+With the help of distilled knowledge from RGB data, our gait recognition models gain improvements compared to their vanilla version, by 9.2\%, 11.6\%, 11.0\% and 15.2\%, respectively.
+GAR leads to better performance than previous works, indicating that the referred discriminative feature space from distillation contributes to a better gait feature.
+When the gait detector as well as SemReID are integrated, GaitGL with GADER doubles the vanilla's accuracy from 17.3\% to 37.8\%, showing that it is beneficial to apply the gait detector to eliminate segments without human movements.

-When it comes to \textit{verification}, the TAR (\%) results are shown Table \ref{tab:BRIAR_rank_veri}.
-Compared to GaitGL, our method increases by 26.47\%, achieving 61.68\% when FAR=$1e^{-2}$.
-From Table~\ref{tab:BRIAR_rank_veri}, we observe a big improvement when the gait detector is included.
-The recognition system's verification results increase from 35.28\% to over 60\% when FAR=$1e^{-2}$.
-This indicates that gait recognition will perform reasonably well if only the qualified gait sequences are used as input.
+When it comes to \textit{verification}, the TAR (\%) results are shown in ~\Cref{tab:BRIAR_rank_veri}.
+For the case of GaitBase, compared to the original, our method improves by 10.7\%, achieving 31.6\% when FAR=$1e^{-2}$.
+When the gait detector is included, we observe a big improvement.
+The recognition system's verification results increase from 20.9\% to 39.9\% FAR@$1e^{-2}$indicating that gait recognition will perform well if the segments that contain gait information with a complete body are used as input.

+\textbf{Evaluation on CASIA-B}~\cite{yu2006framework} To show the effectiveness of the proposed method in indoor scenarios, we present the performance variations across four backbones by incorporating the resizing ratio and RGB feature space.
+The Rank-1 accuracies are shown in ~\Cref{tab:CASIA-B_Rank}.
+Compared to the original backbones, the models with prior knowledge consistently demonstrates an increase of 3.3\% for GaitSet on CL.
+It is crucial to highlight that all improvements with GAR are accomplished without additional parameters involved but with an extra 1D convolution to extract ratio information in the test phase.